 Post-9/11 Veterans are the youngest cohort being served by the Department of Veterans Affairs (VA).
 The National Center for Veterans Analysis and Statistics (NCVAS) produced this profile to meet the demands for data and understanding of the Post-9/11 Veteran population.
-This population is expected to jump from 2.4 million in 2013 to under 3.4 million in 2018 - an increase of 51 percent.
+Post-9/11 Veterans are those who have served after September 2001.
+As of 2015, there are 2.8 million Post-9/11 Veterans.
+As an end date to the Post-9/11 has not been established, the Post-9/11 cohort will continue to grow.
+VA projects a Post-9/11 Veteran population of just under 3.7 million by 2020.